 Check out the first and third parts of this series–Part 1: Calendar Time and Part 3: Letter of the Week Activities.

-In Part 1 I discussed how my boys needed and benefited from the routine and schedule laid out by a visual calendar that they could see daily and understand.
+I previously discussed how my boys benefited from the routine and schedule laid out by a visual calendar that they could see daily and understand.
 It was a huge help!

 Supplies You Need

 I happened to have this unused cork bulletin board that I’d been saving for my homeschooling future, and here was finally the perfect opportunity to use it.
-It’s 23×35 inches, just like this one on Amazon.
+It’s 23×35 inches.

 Obviously with a cork board you need push pins to go with it (if you use a something other than a cork board you still need something to mount and hold your flashcards to it).
-I used basic pushpins to hold up my decorative string, but I bought these special pushpins with clips on them so I could clip my flashcards onto my board without actually poking holes in them.
+I used basic pushpins to hold up my decorative string, but I bought these special pushpins with clips on them so I could clip my flashcards onto my board without poking holes into the cards themselves.
+These clips are easy to use and very durable.

 I already described my Pointing Sticks in my previous post about Calendar Time, so I’ll sum up quickly here.
 I keep 12-inch dowels in our calendar pocket for pointing and counting to the date.
 We use the same Pointing Sticks for our Learning Board.
 Read on to see more examples of how I use them.